oravirt/ansible-oracle/README.md

 <b>oralsnr:</b>
 This role will create a default listener.
-This only be run if the single node Grid Infrastructure installation (Oracle Restart) is performed.

 Note:
 At the moment there is no listener configured when creating a database on a filesystem (i.e no grid infrastructure present).
 Will be added later though.
 - Uses srvctl to add/start the default listener

 <b>oraasm-configureasm:</b>
 This role will create and configure the ASM-instance with an initial diskgroup.
-This only be run if the single node Grid Infrastructure installation (Oracle Restart) is performed.

 - Generates a shellscript that uses asmca to create the ASM instance

 <b>oraasm-createdg:</b>